OpenCamp-cc/opencamp.cc/content/docs/faq.md

     ability to complete the course.
 Depending on the duration on the personal emergency, you may be allowed to continue with the course, or we will assist with transferring you to the next cohort.
-You may also request for a pro-rated refund if you wish to drop out of the Bootcamp entirely.
+You may also request for a pro-rated refund if you wish to drop out of the course entirely.

 - When will the full curriculum be available?

-    We estimate that the draft version of our curriculum will be made available around the Christmas period (Dec 2023), with the first complete version to be available by July 2024 once Cohort #0 is complete.
+    We estimate that the draft version of our curriculum will be made available around earlier February 2025, with the first complete version to be available by May 2025 once Cohort #0 is complete.

     If you are interested in taking a look at the curriculum before it is ready, or just curious on how it is built, join us for one of our [Build Together sessions](/docs/build-together).

-- Will open camp help with job placements?

-    Not at the moment.
-Our goal is to ensure that you are industry-ready by teaching real-world skills and building up a series of portfolio projects to demonstrate your skills.

-    We do hope to be able to do so in future as we build up relationships with companies, tech recruiters, or recruitment agencies.
-We will also need to acquire a formal recruitment license in order to provide job placement opportunities for our graduates.

 - When will the next cohort begin?

     We have yet to decide on when the next cohort will begin.
 If you would like to be notified once it has been decided, please drop an email to applications@opencamp.cc and we will send updates on future cohort to you.

 - What is the refund policy?

-    - Before start of cohort: full refund [1]
+    - 14 days or more before the start of cohort: full refund [1]
+    - 14 days or less before start of cohort: 90% refund [1]
-    - First 7 days: full refund [2]
+    - First 7 days: 75% refund [2]
     - After the first 7 days: prorated refund by weeks [1] [2]

     [1] We use Stripe to process payments, and Stripe does not refund service